MarcoDiFrancesco/LittleProjects/README.md

 # My school projects
-This repository contains all my school projects, from the first program in C to the programs made in the university.
+This repository contains all my school projects.
+The folder are separated by languages or programs used for them:
+* Arduino
+* Assembly
+* C
+* C++
+* HTML
+* Java
+* Packet tracer
+* Powershell
+* XLS